-If the alleged misconduct does not meet the definition of Title IX Sexual Harassment and the related jurisdictional requirements, the Title IX Coordinator will decide whether it otherwise meets the definitions of sex discrimination or sexual/gender misconduct in Section 1 or the definition of retaliation in Section 11.
-The alleged misconduct may also be referred to the Associate Dean for Student Affairs or the Associate Dean for Graduate Academic Affairs to be handled under the Policy on Student Mistreatment.
+If the alleged misconduct does not meet the definition of Title IX Sexual Harassment and the related jurisdictional requirements, the Title IX Coordinator will decide whether it otherwise meets the definitions of sex discrimination or sexual/gender misconduct in Section 1 or the definition of retaliation in Section 9.
+The alleged misconduct may also be referred to the Associate Dean for Student Affairs or the Associate Dean for Graduate Academic Affairs to be handled under the Policy on Student Mistreatment or the Graduate Ethics Committee.